wp-plugins/sp-client-document-manager/readme.txt

 === Plugin Name ===
 Contributors: smartypants
 Donate link: http://smartypantsplugins.com/donate/
-Tags: Project Management, web based document manager,online website document organization, share online documents securely, customer file manager, client files, Requires at least: 2.0.2
+Tags: Project Management, web based document manager,online website documents organization, share documents securely, customer file manager, client files, Requires at least: 2.0.2
 Tested up to: 3.5.1
-Stable tag: 1.6.5
+Stable tag: 1.6.6

-SP Client Document Manager allows you to manage your documents and files online.
-This multi-functional document and file manager gives your company the power to have your clients, employees, sub-contractors, vendors and your company – upload, group, distribute and organize all company documents and files.
+SP Online Client Document & Project Manager.
+Multi-functional - upload, group, distribute and organize all documents & files.

 == Description ==

-A sophisticated online document manager, the plug-in provides assurances that the user has complete control over the flow of information.
+Online document & project manager, the plug-in provides assurances that the user has complete control over the flow of information.
 Businesses utilizing the SP CDM are able to maintain web based document organization, manage client documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
 This new SP plug-in also demonstrates how quickly a business can take hold of their interactions with clients, vendors, and all in between.
 With a straight-forward layout, access to template modifications and easy to manage features; clients can add and modify projects.